-What is Plain Language and Why to Include it in Accessible PDFs?
+What Is Plain Language & Why It Matters for Accessible PDFs?

 Graphical picture of Plain Language and Why to Include it in Accessible PDFs